-These laboratories contain the facilities for treatment and measurement of gaseous, liquid and solid samples from field activities and laboratory experiments that focus on processes in soils, sediments and water.
-The laboratories include state-of-the-art facilities to study the partitioning, transport and transformation of substances in the environment as well as facilities to develop new methodologies for research.
+The soil and environmental chemistry laboratories include state-of-the-art facilities to study the partitioning, transport and transformation of substances in the environment as well as facilities to develop new methodologies for research.

-- Available equipment to determine the (in)organic composition of soils and water includes ICP/OES for the identification and quantification of (trace) metals, an auto analyzer for the detection of anions such as nitrates and phosphates, and CHN and TOC analyzers to quantify organic substances (C, N) in solid and liquid samples.
+- Available equipment to determine the (in)organic composition of soils and water includes ICP-OES for the identification and quantification of (trace) metals, a segmented flow analyzer for the detection of anions such as nitrates and phosphates, and Elemental and TOC analyzers to quantify organic substances (C, H, N, O) in solid and liquid samples.
 In relation to this, we have facilities for soil texture analysis, soil physical properties, as well as several selective extraction methods.

 - The composition of natural and anthropogenic organic substances can be further identified and quantified in our well-equipped chromatography lab that includes GC-MS, pyrolysis-GC-MS, LC-MS and LC-MS/MS. Furthermore, isotope ratio mass spectrometer (IRMS) is available for the analysis of stable isotopes (13C, 15N, 2H, 18O) in solid, liquid, gaseous samples and to allow for compound specific isotopic measurements by GC-IRMS.

 - Transformations of organic matter can be studied in detail with our RESPICOND respiration measurement facilities, as well as our glovebox that allows studies under anoxic conditions.
 In addition, concentrations of trace gases (CO2, CH4, N2O) can by quantified by GC.